 Daniel applies his climate science expertise to answer the question, “How do climate variability and change affect coastal communities?”

-I am a postdoctoral associate in the Department of Earth and Planetary Sciences at Rutgers University and a part-time Sea-level Scientist at Climate Central.
-I am specifically interested in climate change attribution research, tropical cyclones, sea-level rise, and how climate variability and change can affect the well-being of coastal communities through climate hazards such as hurricanes and sea level change.
+I am a Climate Scientist at Climate Central.
+I am specifically interested in climate change attribution research, tropical cyclones, sea-level rise, and how climate variability and change can affect the well-being of coastal communities.
 I hold a Doctorate in Atmospheric Science from the Massachusetts Institute of Technology (2018), and a Bachelor of Science in Meteorology from the Florida State University (2012).

 You can contact me with the email link on the sidebar, and follow me on Twitter, @danielgilford, where I often discuss weather, climate, and science communication.